monilpatil/monilpatil/README.md

 I love to code.

-* 🌍  I'm based in INDIA
+* 🌍  I'm based in India
 * ✉️  You can contact me at [monilpatil342@gmail.com](mailto:monilpatil342@gmail.com)
 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on many projects